loomio/loomio-docs/en/src/guides/advice_process/index.md

 | Make a proposal and seek advice from those affected by, or with expertise of, the proposal. | Run an **Advice proposal** and invite people to respond within a set time frame. <br /><br />*In the title:* Name the decision you want to make.  <br /><br />*In the proposal context:* Clearly state the decision you want to make, and say why.
 Include any background information you feel necessary.   <br /><br />Invite people to comment, offer advice or ask clarifying questions, and to do so before the Advice proposal closes.  <br />@mention particular people you would like to hear from.  <br /><br />Reply to advice and feedback received, and acknowledge contributions with reactions. |
 | Taking advice received into account, you make a decision and inform the people who have given advice. | Close the proposal and state an **outcome**.   <br /><br />State the decision made and thank people for their advice and feedback.  <br /><br />Say what will happen next and notify people about the outcome.  <br /><br />The outcome statement is an important record of the decision for future reference. |

-## Advice process example on Loomio
+## Example of an Advice process on Loomio

 ### Step 1 - You notice a problem or opportunity and take the initiative.